TeamSeri0us/pocs/libgig/README-1008.md

 ### target

 ./dlsdump vuln-1008/FPE-on-unknown-address_DLS.cpp:743:92
 An issue discovered in libgig 4.1.0.
-There is FPE on unknown address in DLS::Sample::Sample at DLS.cpp:743:92.
+There is a FPE on unknown address in DLS::Sample::Sample at DLS.cpp:743:92.

 ### asan report